amiradavoudi/Tracing/Readme1.md

 It takes about 2 minutes to get the results. <br>
 The result is shown in Figure 4(b), Section 5.2.3. <br>
 The Figure shows that although solving a linear diophantine equation is NP-complete in general, the equation can be solved quickly, given the real settings of Brisbane's ETC system. <br>
-Note: Since the runtimes heavily depend on the hardware on which the code is executed, the results will probably vary.
+Note: Since the runtimes heavily depend on the hardware on which the code is executed, the results can vary significantly.
+However, the overall trend should be observable, i.e., the values of green points should be equal to or higher than those of the blue points, and the values of blue points should be equal to or higher than those of the red points.
+The values should be on the millisecond scale, with most measurements taking at most a few minutes.

 #### Experiment 4: tsd-attack-with-heuristic
 The experiment is about the evaluation of the tsd-attack using the first heuristic. <br>
 Run the file *tsd-attack-with-heuristic.py*, and the results will be written to the *tsd-attack-with-heuristic.log* file. <br>
 The results show the thresholds, ASR, and APDs w.r.t the wallet range [w<sub>l</sub>, w<sub>u</sub>]. <br>
-It takes about 25 minutes to get the results. <br>
+It takes about 20 minutes to get the results. <br>
 The results show that ASR and APD metrics show an upward trend as the threshold decreases.
 This trend is particularly noticeable in larger wallet ranges ([20, 40], [40, 60]), indicating a contribution to the improvement in ASR compared to the lower ASRs before applying the heuristic. <br>
 The results are shown in Table 2, Section 5.3.